ajschumacher/gadsdc/03-R_viz/README.md

 Write graphics to disk with `png()` and friends, followed by `dev.off()`.

 Make a lot of visualizations of your data.
 Choose one.
 Post a `knitr` Rmarkdown document to RPubs.
-Post your viz and RPub on twitter (#gadsdc).
+Post your viz and RPub on twitter.

 Some presentations.